cp289/jp17game/README.txt

 To start the game, cd to the top-level game directory and run: python main.py
+Then, after the game has loaded, press enter on the start screen option you want.
+Note that if the sounds don't work, open up sounds.py and change all the sound file extensions from ".wav" to ".ogg"

 This game was created by:
 Zena Abulhab - Producer/Designer
 Melody Mao - Lead Programmer
-Charles Parham - Lead Sound Artist
-Kimberly Ha - Lead Visual Artist
+Charles Parham - Lead Sound Artist, Programmer Kimberly Ha - Lead Visual Artist
 Fatimah Ali - Lead Quality Assurance Tester